 This dynamic evolving course will concentrate on progressive, effective evaluation and treatment schemes for infants and young children with a diagnosis of torticollis with or without plagiocephaly, including challenging cases.
 The course is designed to provide therapists with current research and recommendations pertaining to the implications of torticollis, sleep posture and increased use of positional devices on infant postural and motor development.
-Current evidence-based clinical pathways and guidelines for management of torticollis and infant head shape, including Clinical Practice Guidelines from APTA - Section on Pediatrics, will be discussed and incorporated.
-Red flags for related early infancy and preschool diagnoses will be appraised.
-Current functional, clinically oriented evaluation and evidence based treatment strategies for infants and young children that can be integrated into routines and play will be provided.
+Current evidence-based clinical pathways and guidelines for management of torticollis and infant head shape, including Clinical Practice Guidelines from APTA will be discussed and incorporated.
+Red flags for related early infancy and preschool diagnoses will be appraised as we explore diagnosis impact on the movement system and resulting impairments in gross, fine and speech motor skills.
+Current functional, clinically oriented evaluation and evidence-based treatment strategies for infants and young children that can be integrated into routines and play will be provided.
 Diagnostic procedures and surgical intervention will be reviewed.
 Recommendations for follow-up and secondary specialist consultations will be presented.
 Emphasis on home exercise programs and effective strategies to team with parents will be explored throughout both days.

 The National Association of Neonatal Therapists (NANT) and Education Resources, Inc. announce a partnership to strengthen the quality and accessibility of continuing education for neonatal therapists.

 "Cindy's course was amazing!
 It was very informative and I loved the videos.
 It was nice to have evidence-based interventions to take back to my families and doctors to support what we do!
 Thanks" - Lisa Kumnik, PT